Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

   `Connect-AzAccount` command, `DefaultAzureCredential` will authenticate as that user.
 - Interactive - if enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.
+This is disabled by default.

 >DefaultAzureCredential is intended to simplify getting started with the SDK by handling common
 >scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario